wadimdz/proploc/README.md

 java -jar proploc.jar -integrate RelY translations RelYnew
 ```

-Then the "RelYnew" directory will contain translated files which use strings from translated files.
+Then the "RelYnew" directory will contain property files which use strings from translated files.

 ## License